zcoder/u500vz-linux-howto/README.md

 CRUX 3.0 on Asus Zenbook u500vz/ux51vz
 ======================================

-The document is my cheat sheet of CRUX installation on the laptop only.
+The document is cheat sheet of CRUX installation on the laptop for me.
 But it can also be useful for other people :-)

 ---